altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
-~Beyond them was a hallway stretching on into the dark like before.~ ~But this one was lined with snowglobes: glowing with a faint blue static.~ ~In front of them - to the left, was a man she could have sworn she recognized.~ ~A tall thin man in an overcoat - rubbing the back of his head.~ ~She just couldn’t place him.~
+~Beyond them was a hallway stretching on into the dark like before.~ ~But this one was lined with snow globes: glowing with a faint blue static.~ ~In front of them - to the left, was a man she could have sworn she recognized.~ ~A tall thin man in an overcoat - rubbing the back of his head.~ ~She just couldn’t place him.~